canonical/opensearch-operator/docs/how-to/tls-encryption/rotate-tls-ca-certificates.md

 openssl s_client -showcerts -connect leader_unit_IP:port < /dev/null | grep issuer
 ```

-Where `leader_unit_IP` is the IP address of the leader unit and `port` is the port number ofthe OpenSearch service.
+Where `leader_unit_IP` is the IP address of the leader unit and `port` is the port number of the OpenSearch service.
 This command will show the issuer of the certificate in use which should include the new CA certificate common name.

 ### Rotate the CA certificates using the `manual-tls operator`